- The average cost of car insurance in Ohio is $1,783 a year or $149 per month, based on our data analysis.

 Estimate car insurance in Ohio by car model

-See how much you’ll pay for car insurance for your specific make and model in Ohio.
+Find out how much car insurance costs for your car make and model in Ohio.

 Guide: How to estimate car insurance using our car insurance estimator tool